givenscj/MCW-High-Performance-Computing/Whiteboard design session/WDS trainer guide - Big Compute.md

 Timeframe: 15 minutes

-Directions: With all participants in the session, the facilitator or SME presents an overview of the customer case study along with technical tips.
+Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.

 1. Meet your table participants and trainer.

-2. Read all of the directions for steps 1–3 in the student guide.
+2. Read all of the directions for steps 1-3 in the student guide.

 3. As a table team, review the following customer case study.

 ### Customer situation

-ThoughtRender provides image and video processing services to many industries -- marketing and advertising, retail, medical, and media and entertainment.
+ThoughtRender provides image and video processing services to many industries; marketing and advertising, retail, medical, and media and entertainment.
 You know those furniture magazines you love to look at?
 Most of the pictures in these magazines are generated by the HPC compute clusters at ThoughtRender.
 Their unique ability to tie together industry solutions into a reliable service for their customers (e.g., furniture magazine designers!
 3D animated movie makers!), together with their in-house knowledge on image and video, is a quality service that sets them apart from competitors.

-ThoughtRender currently operates their own, on-premises services (with their own on-premises HPC clusters, and other IT infrastructure), but their success has led to challenges in terms of their growth, and ability to scale to new jobs, and new industries.
+ThoughtRender currently operates their own, on-premises services, with their own on-premises HPC clusters and other IT infrastructure, but their success has led to challenges in terms of their growth, and ability to scale to new jobs, and new industries.
 They are curious about cloud and think that not only could it help them scale, but help them improve costs and pass savings to customers, address the seasonality of rendering demand (by only paying for resources when actually used) and to take advantage of new technologies, such as the latest GPUs.

 Customers often ask questions like, "Could you get that job processed this week, instead of in 3 weeks' time?"
 ThoughtRender thinks that perhaps bursting jobs to the cloud could help them deliver bigger jobs, or regular jobs quicker for their customers (e.g., in 1 day, instead of 5 days).
 They intend to pilot a solution to address this.

 They also want to consider how to integrate with their on-premises infrastructure and operating model.
-They have three large on-premises HPC clusters -- one in each site -- London, New York, and Singapore.
+They have three large on-premises HPC clusters, one in each site, in London, New York, and Singapore.
 They also have labs in each site that provide high-end visualization workstations for quality control, mostly operated by internal staff, but sometimes together with customers.
-ThoughtRender have 3 petabytes (PB) of data (customer assets, and working "scratch" data shares) -- 1 PB typically stored per site.
+ThoughtRender have 3 petabytes (PB) of data (customer assets and working "scratch" data shares), 1 PB typically stored per site.

 Thomas Pix, CIO of ThoughtRender is looking to modernize their story.
 He would love to understand how to tap into the \"power of the cloud\" to be more flexible to customer demands, but also to consider new ways of working.
 Lots of data is generated via their on-premises HPC clusters, which also spends a lot of time moving between sites.
 He would love to see if they can move this data away from their on-premises datacenter into the cloud, and enhance their ability to load, process, and analyze it going forward.
 Given his long-standing relationship with Microsoft, he would like to see if Azure can meet his needs.